 Do you have any English expressions that you like to use when asking permission to do something?
+Or, some slang or idioms that you’ve love to learn about?
 Leave a comment below and let us know what you think.
 We’d love to hear from you.

 Also, be sure to give this article a share on Facebook, Pinterest, or Twitter.
 It’ll help other English learners, like yourself, find this useful resource.